 I want to touch on two different aspects of a "breastfeeding diet", but just know it all boils down to one thing: ditch the diet.

-Physiologically, our bodies are actually more forgiving when it comes to diet and breastfeeding than diet and pregnancy, as there’s just less risk when the nutrition is passing via milk to baby than via placenta to fetus.
-So if you’re breastfeeding, bring on the sushi!
-And yes – you can have a glass of wine when you’re breastfeeding and you DO NOT have to pump and dump!!!
-(I hope this goes without saying, but there is a difference between a glass of wine and going out drinking all night…that’s a different story, and would likely require some pumping and dumping.)
+Physiologically, our bodies are actually more forgiving when it comes to diet and breastfeeding than diet and pregnancy, as there's just less risk when the nutrition is passing via milk to baby than via placenta to fetus.
+So if you're breastfeeding, bring on the sushi which is why I am looking for the sushi making kit 2022!
+And yes - you can have a glass of wine when you're breastfeeding and you DO NOT have to pump and dump!!!
+(I hope this goes without saying, but there is a difference between a glass of wine and going out drinking all night...that's a different story, and would likely require some pumping and dumping.)

 Our bodies are very forgiving when it comes to milk production.
 They're basically hardwired to not let the species go instinct, so milk production can keep going even in time of hardship and famine (1).
 In my CLC training the instructor even discussed how women imprisoned in Nazi Germany concentration camps were still physiologically able to breastfeed.